beukueb/genairics/README.md

 The pipelines are build so they can be started with a single, fool-proof command.
 This should allow my collaborators, or scientists wanting to replicate my results, to easily do so.
-In the future, a docker container will also come along the package so the processing can be started up on any platform.
+A docker container is provided with the package so the processing can be started up on any platform.

 #### omics pipelines